 All students are responsible for clocking in and out as they arrive for class and leave the building, including lunch breaks.
 Anytime students leave the building they must clock out.
 Time clock punches are posted to the minute.
+HSI will monitor and validate all time sheets weekly and will post the results.
 Students are responsible for reporting to HSI any discrepancy of hours.
 HSI will review the discrepancy and may hold a meeting with the student to review its findings.